bruce-szalwinski-he/superdsm-2/docs/source/usage.rst

     cfg = superdsm.Config()
     data, _, _ = pipeline.process_image(img, cfg)

 In this example, the default set of hyperparameters will be used.
 The parameters can be changed using the ``cfg`` object (see the :py:class:`repype.config.Config` class API).
-The available hyperparameters are described in the documentation of the respective stages employed in the pipeline.
+The available hyperparameters are described in the documentation of the respective stages employed in the :ref:`pipeline <pipeline>`.

 The variable ``img`` must be a two-dimensional ``numpy.ndarray`` object which represents the raw image intensities.
 Images can be loaded from file using :py:meth:`~superdsm.io.imread`.